bytebl33d/bytebl33d.github.io/_posts/2024-08-17-proxmox-homelab-part4.md

 Explanation:
 - The rule targets HTTP traffic performing a POST request on port 5985.
-- It looks for the Ruby WinRM Client in the User-Agent header, a unique identifier for Evil-WinRM.
+- It looks for the `Ruby WinRM Client` string in the User-Agent header, a unique identifier for Evil-WinRM.
-- The rule then examines the Authorization header, decoding a portion of the Base64 encoded data to detect the NTLMSSP authentication.
+- The rule then examines the Authorization header, decoding a portion of the Base64 encoded data to detect the NTLMSSP authentication type.

-With this rule in place, Suricata will trigger an alert whenever someone tries to authenticate using Evil-WinRM.
+With this rule in place, Suricata will trigger an alert whenever someone tries to authenticate using Evil-WinRM using the default settings.
+We could tune this rule even further, or write additional rules that alert on traffic even if the attacker changes the User-Agent.

 ![PfSense-suricata-alert](../assets/images/homelab/pfsense-suricata-alert.png)

 ### Detecting SMB Authentication
-Similarly, we can create a custom rule to detect SMB authentication attempts within the `CICADA.LOCAL` domain:
+Similarly, we can create a custom rule to detect SMB authentication attempts within the `CICADA` domain.
+The below rule looks for the SMB header with the NTLMSSP authentication type set to `03` and the domain name in hex format, separated by null bytes.

 ```
 alert smb any any -> any 445 (msg: "SMB Authentication";flow:established,to_server; content:"|FE|SMB";content:"NTLMSSP"; content:"|03|";distance: 1; content:"|63 00 69 00 63 00 61 00 64 00 61|"; sid:9990002; rev:1;)